5.1 A tidy forecasting workflow

-This is a forecasting table, or “fable”.
+This is a forecast table, or “fable”.
 Each row corresponds to one forecast period for each country.
 The

-GDP column contains the point forecast, while the
+GDP_per_capita column contains the forecast distribution, while the

-.distribution column contains the forecasting distribution.
-The point forecast is the mean (or average) of the forecasting distribution.
+.mean column contains the point forecast.
+The point forecast is the mean (or average) of the forecast distribution.

 The forecasts can be plotted along with the historical data using

 autoplot() as follows.

 fit |> forecast(h = "3 years") |> filter(Country == "Sweden") |> autoplot(gdppc) + labs(y = "$US", title = "GDP per capita for Sweden")